 1.7 Children whose parents have made an application on denominational grounds defined as anybody whose parent regularly attends any other Christian denomination (defined as a Church who are members of Churches together in England or the Evangelical Alliance).
-We define regular as meaning once a month for a twelve month period and this will be confirmed by a letter from the minister.
+We define regular as meaning once a month for a twelve month period and this will be confirmed by a letter from the minister. (see Note 5)

 1.8.
-All other children.
+All other children. (see Note 6 & 7)